cache-token/docs/INTEGRATION_GUIDE.md

 Please fully read the [Fees Guide](./FEES.md) to fully understand the nature of these fees.

-**MUST READ**: Because balances will naturally decay over time as storage fees accrue, it is essential to account for this.
-Any caching of an address' token balance in a database may eventually become out of sync with the real world balance.
+**MUST READ**: Because balances will naturally decay over time as storage fees accrue, it is essential for exchanges to account for this.
+Any caching of an address' token balance in a database may eventually become out of sync with the real world token balance.
 Additionally, transfer fees will be collected on each token transaction, so these fees must also be accounted for.

 ## Handling Transfer Fees